learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 A React compoment's lifecycle contains distinct phases for creation and deletion.
 In coding terms, these are called **mounting** and **unmounting**.
 You can also think of as "setup" and "cleanup".

-For example, if you were going to have a picnic, before you lay down the picnic blanket you'd make sure the ground was level and clean.
-Likewise, after you've done with your picnic, before you clean up your picnic blanket, you'd make sure you've taken all your belongings off it first and cleared up any rubbish left on the grass so next people could easily use the same spot.
+If you were going to have a picnic, just before you lay down the picnic blanket you'd make sure the ground was level and clean.
+Also, after you've done with your picnic and before you clean up your picnic blanket, you'd make sure you've taken all your belongings off it and cleared up any rubbish left on the grass so people after you could easily use the same spot.

 That's very similar to what happens with React components.
 The browser window is almost like a great big field